Rent assistance in Durham County North Carolina.

-If you need help paying rent in Durham North Carolina, find information on agencies, churches, and government programs that offer rental assistance and low income housing programs.
-Some programs focus on families with children, the elderly, or disabled, but always call a non-profit to ask about or apply for rent help.
+If you need help paying rent in Durham North Carolina, find information on agencies, churches, and government programs that help.
+Organizations offer rental or security deposit assistance and low income housing programs.
+Some programs focus on families with children, the elderly, or disabled, but always call a non-profit to ask about or apply for a loan or rent help.

 A local church which is a great resource is the Presbyterian Urban Ministries (phone number 220-8757).
 On average, $50 can be provided to help pay rent, utilities, and other emergency expenses.
 The programs are focused on families with young children, disabled, and senior citizens.